moehriegitt/hob3l/doc/scadformat.md

 ## Introduction

+Hob3l reads SCAD files as its native input format in order to avoid defining yet another file format.
+The SCAD format is originally defined for the OpenSCAD tool, and Hob3l tries to read the files in a compatible way.
+Hob3l does not read the full SCAD format, but a subset, which is described in this document.
+Up to now, there are no extensions introduced by Hob3l, so any file Hob3l reads should also be a valid input for OpenSCAD.

 This document tries to be more formal about SCAD syntax than the OpenSCAD documentation and to handle all corner cases and answer all questions about what syntax is accepted by Hob3l.
+For a more intuitive and visual introduction to the file format, with graphical examples, the OpenSCAD documentation should be consulted.

-When writing Hob3l, it was necessary to run OpenSCAD in experiments to find out how it really parses the input file, to be compatible.
+To make Hob3l compatible, when writing Hob3l, it was necessary to run OpenSCAD in experiments to find out how it exactly parses and interprets the input file.
 This document tries to avoid this kind of underspecificity.

 That said, this document is probably incomplete anyway, but that is a bug.

-In general, Hob3l is stricter than OpenSCAD about mandatory parameters and parameter values, because it was felt that error messages are better than silently assuming a default, particularly for finding bugs.
+In general and in the spirit of parsing a subset of SCAD, Hob3l is stricter than OpenSCAD about mandatory parameters and parameter values, because it was felt that error messages are better than silently assuming a default, particularly for finding bugs.

 ## Informal Overview